breunigs/duplicity-amazondrive/README.md

 ## Setup

-This backend needs at least Duplicity 0.7+.
+This backend needs at least Duplicity 0.7+ and python-requests python-requests-oauthlib

 ```
 # Linux